A New Supersymmetry Index for the D1-D5 CFT: 2. Symmetric orbifold CFTs

 \section{2.~~Symmetric orbifold CFTs}

 An $M^N/S_N$ symmetric orbifold CFT with central charge $c=Nc_0$ can be obtained by starting with the ``seed'' CFT $M$ with central charge $c_0$, taking its $N$-fold tensor product, and viewing each copy (or “strand”) as a separate worldsheet carrying the fields of $M$.
 Orbifolding by $S_N$ then allows permutations of these copies as we go around the strand, effectively gluing some of the strands together into a longer strand.
 Requirement of $S_N$ invariance leads \cite{Dixon:1986jc} to the Hilbert space decomposing into ``twist sectors'' $\mathcal{H}(M^N/S_N)\cong\bigoplus_{[g]}\mathcal{H}_{[g]}$ labeled by conjugacy classes $[g]$.
-For $S_N$ these conjugacy classes are labeled by partitions of $N$, which specify how strands are glued together.
-The total strand number satisfies $\sum_{k=1}^N k n_k=N$. $\mathcal{H}_{[g]}$ has the interpretation \cite{Dijkgraaf:1996xw} as a multi-string Hilbert space where a strand of length $k$ represents a string wrapping $k$ times around the $S^1$ on which the CFT lives.
+For $S_N$ these conjugacy classes are labeled by partitions $\{n_k\}$ of $N$, satisfying $\sum_{k=1}^N k n_k=N$, where $n_k$ is the number of strands of length $k$. $\mathcal{H}_{[g]}$ has the interpretation \cite{Dijkgraaf:1996xw} as a multi-string Hilbert space where a strand of length $k$ represents a string wrapping $k$ times around the $S^1$ on which the CFT lives.
 It is then natural to introduce a ``covering'' Hilbert space, or Fock space, $\cH$, in which we include all values of $N$ by summing over $n_k\in\mathbb{Z}_{\ge 0}$.
 The original Hilbert space at fixed $N$ is obtained by projection onto the subspace with total strand number $N$.

 Besides operators coming from the seed theory, symmetric orbifold CFTs contain twist operators $\sigma_k$, labeled by cyclic permutations of order $k$, which generate twist-sector ground states.
 In particular, $\sigma_2$, which splits a strand into two shorter strands or glues together two strands into a longer one, is used to construct a marginal deformation operator and plays an essential role in linking symmetric orbifold CFTs to a holographic setup.